cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 and SQL Syntax of the ddl files lies in the responsibility of the ddl generator.

 To adapt the ddl generator it is recommended to copy the template and make it your own code.
-How to integrate this into the build pipelene is beyond this installation guide.
+How to integrate this into the build pipeline is beyond this installation guide.

 # Users Guides for all commands